cmusser/accessd/README.md

 3. On the server machine, run `accessd`:
   ```
-  sudo sh -c 'cargo run --bin accessd -d 900 $(pwd)/ipfw-ssh.sh > accessd.out &'
+  sudo sh -c 'cargo run --bin accessd $(pwd)/ipfw-ssh.sh > accessd.out &'
   ```
   This will grant access for 15 minutes.
-The default is 5 seconds, which was good for initial testing, but should probably be changed now.
+This default can be changed with the `-d <seconds>` argument.
 Note that the firewall management script provided is for the `ipfw(2)` firewall system used by {Free,DragonFly}, and opens up access to port 22 (SSH).
 You'll have to write your own script for other firewall systems (iptables, `pf(4)`, NPF, etc).
 The script is invoked with two arguments.
 The first is the word `grant` or `revoke` and the second is the IP address to which the request is to apply.

 4. On the client, you can request access to the server with a command like this:
   ```